UVADS/orientation-technical/msds-residential/README.md

 ## How to submit feedback
 I love getting feedback.
-Here is how you can submit it.
+Here is the preferred way to submit it.
 1. Fork this repo
-2. work on your fork
+2. Work on your fork to make improvements
-3. Issue a pull request for any suggested improvements
+3. Issue a pull request

-Alternatively you can submit feedback without proposing a solution by creating an issue on the repository.
+Alternatively you can submit feedback by creating an issue on the repository.

 # What's Next
 | Class | Name  | Professor |